 Wi-Fi is a necessity these days, but when you can’t afford exorbitant data plans while traveling or don’t have access to stable Wi-Fi at your hotel, finding free Wi-Fi can be tricky.
-And unfortunately, most people aren’t going just to hand you their Wi-Fi password when you ask unless they know and trust you.
+Unfortunately, most people aren’t going to just hand you their Wi-Fi password when you ask unless they know and trust you.
 So you’ll have to find another way to get connected.

 Luckily, there are some apps out there that can assist you in finding free Wi-Fi anywhere you go—whether in a café, waiting at the airport, or relaxing at home.
 So, whether you’re in an emergency or just need to connect to Wi-Fi for fun, we have a list of apps to help you find free Wi-Fi.

 Instabridge is a super-charged Wi-Fi app for iOS and Android that provides access to a giant database of Wi-Fi passwords and locations in all major cities.
 In addition, it will show you the fastest networks in your area, their speeds, and where they are located.

 What makes it different is that it allows you to connect to any of the networks provided by other users nearby.
 That means if someone doesn’t want to keep their network password private, they can allow Instabridge users to connect directly to them while visiting their city, as long as they use the same network provider.

 Part of the service’s appeal is that you don’t have to sign up for anything beyond downloading the app.
 Instabridge also supports WEP, WPA, WPA 2 & WPA 3 encryption methods making it more secure than other conventional Wi-Fi providers.

 Osmino Wi-Fi, a free and handy app, allows you to locate the closest free Wi-Fi hotspots around you and even connect automatically.
 In addition, the app brings you an advanced testing tool to test your internet connection’s live speed and see how fast it is at any time of day.